inspec/inspec-aws/docs/resources/aws_batch_job_queue.md

 The name of the job queue.

-For additional information, see the [AWS Batch job queues documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-jobqueue.html).
+For additional information, see the [AWS documentation on the `AWS::Batch::JobQueue` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-jobqueue.html).

 ## Properties